-TREKKING IN XE PIAN NATIONAL PROTECTED AREA The Xe Pian National Protected Area (NPA), covering over 240,000 hectares in the southern provinces of Champassak and Attapeu, and touching the national border to Cambodia, is one of the most important nature reserves in Laos.
+TREKKING IN XE PIAN NATIONAL PROTECTED AREA The Xe Pian National Protected Area (NPA), covering over 240,000 hectares in the southern provinces of Champasak and Attapeu, and touching the national border to Cambodia, is one of the most important nature reserves in Laos.
 It is home to abundant and rare wildlife such as elephant, gaur, Sun bear, Asiatic black bear, and the yellow-cheeked gibbon, and famous for its extensive wetlands (a RAMSAR convention site).
 An exciting day-long expedition with long but easy trekking!.

-Day 2: We wake up early to the sounds of the jungle and have our breakfast at about 07:30AM.
+Day 2: We wake up early to the sounds of the jungle and have our breakfast at about 7:30AM.
 Today we will discover the Xe Pian wetlands and enjoy the experience of a jungle rarely touched by outsiders.
-We have our picnic lunch somewhere along the way.
+We will have our picnic lunch somewhere along the way.
 In the afternoon on the way back to our starting point, we will pass a smaller river (with little or no water in the dry season).
 Before reaching the village, we will visit the Phou Asa temple and then return to Ban Kiet Ngong.

 Approximately: (approximately) 6-6 ½ hours trekking / 1 ½ hours for transport to Pakse.